AdamaSorho/lafabriqueduleader/DEPLOY_AWS.md

 Verification/anti-fake emails flow
 - The Lambda now includes a signed link in the email that points to `https://yourdomain.com/download.html?e=...&sig=...`.
-- The `download.html` page redirects the browser to the API `GET /verify-excerpt` with those parameters.
+- The `download.html` page redirects the browser to the API `GET /verify-excerpt` with those parameters and the selected `lang`.
-- The Lambda verifies the signature and, if valid, updates DynamoDB (`status=verified`, `verifiedAt=ts`) and responds with a redirect to `/excerpt.pdf`.
+- The Lambda verifies the signature and, if valid, updates DynamoDB (`status=verified`, `verifiedAt=ts`) and streams the PDF directly (no public URL).
 - This marks only those who clicked as verified, helping you avoid fake addresses.

+Unsubscribe
+- Every excerpt email now includes:
+  - A visible unsubscribe link in the body.
+  - Standard headers `List-Unsubscribe` and `List-Unsubscribe-Post: List-Unsubscribe=One-Click`.
+- The API handles both:
+  - `GET /unsubscribe?e=..&sig=..` → marks `status=unsubscribed` and redirects to `/unsubscribed.html`.
+  - `GET|POST /one-click-unsubscribe?e=..&sig=..` → marks `status=unsubscribed` and returns 200.
+- Suppression: Subsequent submissions from unsubscribed emails are rejected.

 4) Lambda API (subscribe-and-send)
 - Region: us-east-1 (SES available in many regions; adjust as needed).